John Ross Robertson: Personal life

+Robertson joined the masonic order in 1867 and was elected Grand Master of the Grand Lodge of Canada in the Province of Ontario in 1890.
 In 1902, Robertson was appointed Grand Junior Warden of England.

-He also became president of the inaugural Canadian Copyright Association.
-A few years later, he refused Knighthood honour and chose to remain a companion.
+In 1889, he became president of the inaugural Canadian Copyright Association.

+In 1916, Robertson turned down offers by Prime Minister Borden of both a seat in the Senate of Canada and a knighthood.

-Robertson bequeathed his book collection to the Toronto Public Library, founded a children's home, and left an annuity to the Toronto Hospital for Sick Children.
-The John Ross Robertson Public School, an elementary school of the Toronto District School Board is named after Robertson..
+Robertson bequeathed his book collection to the Toronto Public Library and left an annuity to the Toronto Hospital for Sick Children.
+The John Ross Robertson Public School, an elementary school of the Toronto District School Board is named after Robertson.